ORCA-Quest qCMOS camera

 Photon counting (PC) level images have typically been acquired using electron multiplication camera such as EM-CCD camera with about 0.3 megapixels.
 However, ORCA-Quest can acquire not only PC level images but also photon number resolving images with 9.4 megapixels.
 In addition, it is not fair to compare readout speeds of cameras with different pixel number by frame rate.
 In such a case the pixel rate (number of pixels × frame rate), which is the number of pixels read out per second, is used.
 Until now, the fastest camera capable of SPC readout was the EM-CCD camera with about 27 megapixel/s, but the ORCA-Quest enables photon number resolving imaging at about 47 megapixel/s, nearly twice as fast.

-In today’s scientific research, is it not only essential to have an excellent digital camera to obtain optimal results Today, cameras offer an extensive range of features; several readout modes, correction functions, more and more pixels and higher and higher readout speeds.
-With this growing wealth of functionality, good software becomes increasingly important for your daily work.
+In today's scientific research, it is essential for obtaining optimal results not only to have an excellent digital camera, but also to make full use of an extensive range of camera features; several readout modes, correction functions, more and more pixels and higher and higher readout speeds.

 When using a camera for industrial or research applications, it is necessary to select a camera considering various conditions such as wavelength and light intensity of the object to be captured.
 We offer the "Camera simulation lab", a tool that allows users to intuitively compare the differences in imaging results due to camera performance while checking the simulated images.